ericoporto/ags-manual-wiki/Game.md

     static String Game.GetLocationName(int x, int y)

-Returns the name of whatever is on the screen at (X,Y).
-This allows you to create the Lucasarts-style status lines reading \"Look at xxx\" as the player moves the cursor over them.
+Returns the name of whatever is seen in the room under the given screen coordinates (x, y).

-**NOTE:** Unlike Room.ProcessClick, this function actually works on what the player can see on the screen - therefore, if the co-ordinates are on a GUI, a blank string is returned.
+It's important to know that this will work only if there's a room viewport found on screen at that point, otherwise this function will fail and return a blank string.

+Also, this function is "blocked" by any interactable non-room object, such as GUI, and will return blank string if one is found under these screen coordinates.

 **NOTE:** The co-ordinates are SCREEN co-ordinates, NOT ROOM co-ordinates.
-This means that with a scrolling room, the co-ordinates you pass are relative to the screen's current position, and NOT absolute room co-ordinates.
 This means that this function is suitable for use with the mouse cursor position variables.

+This function may allow you, for instance, to create the Lucasarts-style status lines reading \"Look at xxx\" as the player moves the cursor over them.

 Example:

     String location = Game.GetLocationName(mouse.x, mouse.y);
+    lblDescription.Text = location;

-will get the name of whatever the mouse is over into the string variable.
+will get the name of whatever the mouse is over into the string variable and then assign to a label lblDescription.

 *See Also:* [Hotspot.Name](Hotspot#name),
 [InventoryItem.Name](InventoryItem#name),